marcosalvalaggio/xeye/README.md

 Select the index of the camera that you want to use for creating the dataset: 1
 ```

-the **setup** function arises multiple questions that set the parameters' values
+the **setup** method arises multiple questions that set the parameters' values

 ```console